- Halloween Weekend Notice to Businesses

 Thank you for your continuing support of these programs in keeping Downtown SLO a safe and vibrant district.

-- What’s Up Around Downtown in September?
+- What’s Up Around Downtown in October?

 Want to help “Light Up Downtown?”
 Then, become a commemorative sponsor of our Downtown Tree Lighting Program!